Animation & Sound: Steen Andersen

 @vikki_wellnessfitness

-Strolling down the pedestrian street of Lviv in the northern Ukraine we spotted Sergii Tkachenko and his friend walking with the dogs: Jack, Sky and Persik.
+Strolling down the pedestrian street of Lviv in northern Ukraine we spotted Sergii Tkachenko and his friend walking with the dogs: Jack, Sky, and Persik.
 When Sergii saw our camera we did not even have to ask him what we wanted.
-He at once exclaimed with a smile: “You want to take a photo of me and the dogs.
+He at once exclaimed with a smile: “You want to take a photo of me and the dogs?
 I’m all yours!”
-We asked him if he was used to people wanted to take photos of them, to which he replied: “We are the most famous in Lviv” Segrii is used getting the attention and to pose in front of a camera, since he is the Ukrainian Bodybuilder Champion 2018 and Vice World Bodybuilder Champion 2019.
+We asked him if he was used to people wanting to take photos of them, to which he replied: “We are the most famous in Lviv” Segrii is used to getting attention and posing in front of a camera since he is a Ukrainian Bodybuilder Champion 2018 and Vice World Bodybuilder Champion 2019.
 He is born in Lviv where his family still lives.
-The three dogs is his sister Viktoriia’s.
-She is a wellnessfitness Elite Pro athlete.
+The three dogs are his sister Viktoriia’s.
+She is a wellness fitness Elite Pro athlete.

 Photo: Sila Yalazan